epandurski/swaptacular.github.io/_posts/2023-10-16-under-the-hood-digital-coins.md

 ## Dummy accounts

-Sometimes when you scan a digital coin, your [creditors agent](/overview/) will not have a connection to the [accounting authority](/overview) that manages the currency.
+Sometimes when you scan a digital coin, your [creditors agent](/overview/) will not have an established connection to the [accounting authority](/overview) that manages the currency.
 In this case, you will not be able to receive or make payments in this currency, but thanks to the information obtained from the document that describes the currency, you still can create a *dummy account* with the currency.

 Dummy accounts can be useful as value-references to which other currencies are pegged.